 On Saturday, August 28th, Mark McGuire, son of Emmett and Marge McGuire of Maidstone, left for Grafing Germany, a suburb of Munich, where he begins his second year with the Klostersee hockey team.
 Accompanying him is Jim Quinlan, another second year veteran.
-Jim is the nephew of Jim and Pauline Quinlan, 3/82 death of John Schindler, brother of Ursula Sexton and uncle of Monica VanderAa, Charles and Dan Sexton.
-Mr. Schindler was buried from St. John's Church, Kingsville on Saturday, November 13th.
-Our sympathy also to the Kavanagh family on the death of Bernard Hamilton, brother to Fr.
-Tim, Ray and the late Clarence.
+Jim is the nephew of Jim and Pauline Quinlan, of Maidstone.